 Similarly being able to access popular subscription-based streaming services such as Netflix, Amazon Instant Video and Spotify is also an expectation for many users.
 While the Ubuntu MATE team can do little to deliver the technologies to make this happen, we can provide simple installation options to enable access to these services, and where possible, ship the required software by default.

-- Implemented since Ubuntu MATE 15.10 by using Ubuntu MATE Welcome to install Google Chrome, Spotify or Pithos
+- Implemented since Ubuntu MATE 15.10 by using Software Boutique to install Google Chrome, Spotify or Pithos

 Mobile device integration